rmzelle/writing/docs/primer.rst

 "label" Styles
 ++++++++++++++

-Cites consist of short keys, e.g. [GBKv2008] and [ZwVH1983; vaHV1991].
+Cites of "label" styles consist of short keys, e.g. [GBKv2008] and [ZwVH1983; vaHV1991].
 These keys are also included in the bibliographic entries.
+CSL has limited support for this format.

 *Bibliography*